Article

 • Documentation and maintenance.
 The UX engineer creates documentation, such as coding guidelines or component libraries, to ensure consistency and facilitate future development efforts.
 They may also provide technical support and maintenance, addressing any issues that arise post-launch.

-There are various design tools and methodologies UX designers can follow: human-centered design or design thinking (spoiler alert: you can actually combine them!!), design thinking vs design sprint, and agile.
+There are various design tools and methodologies UX designers can follow: human-centered design or design thinking (spoiler alert: you can actually combine them!!), design thinking vs design sprint, agile, and brainstorming strategies.
 At Eleken, we most often follow the design thinking methodology, but tend to use it more as a guideline rather than a strict set of rules.

 Design thinking scheme